unccd/Prais4-reporting-manual/SO3.md

 - Total population exposed to drought in 2016–2019
 - Total population exposed to drought in 2020–2023

 These maps show the highest drought intensity class a population was exposed to within each 4-year period, as explained in Step 4.

-PParties that generate maps in Trends.Earth using national or alternative data representing population exposed to drought can upload the same maps listed above to PRAIS 4 should they have sufficient data availability.
+Parties that generate maps in Trends.Earth using national or alternative data representing population exposed to drought can upload the same maps listed above to PRAIS 4 should they have sufficient data availability.

 Parties are also encouraged to submit narratives on the methodology, data sources and data accuracy in the event that the estimates are derived from national data using the “General Comments” field.
 It would also be beneficial to report on special cases and issues, describing situations where values might be less reliable and providing the rationale for the adoption of a different methodology.